418sec/huntr/bounties/pip/agents/1/README.md

 # Description
-TF-Agents is a library for Reinforcement Learning in TensorFlow
+TF-Agents is a library for Reinforcement Learning in TensorFlow.
 * **Vulnerability description**
     untrusted loading of data by the pickle.load function leading to Arbitrary code execution.